solana-labs/solana/docs/src/terminology.md

 ---
 title: Terminology
+description: "Learn the essential terminology used thoughtout the Solana blockchain and development models."
+keywords: "terms, dictionary, definitions, define, programming models"
 ---

-The following terms are used throughout the documentation.
+The following terms are used throughout the Solana documentation and development ecosystem.

 ## account